Azure/azure-rest-api-specs/specification/botservice/resource-manager/readme.md

     from:
       - Microsoft.BotService/stable/2020-06-02/botservice.json
     reason:
-      - We do not yet support systemdata
+      - We do not yet support systemdata.
 ```